 C2: Tilseth Pool Instructions

-In higher water levels, above 90m³ at Gaulfossen, the middle and lower part of the pool fish the best.
-If water is above 140m³, the pool gets very short and just the tail-out fishes well, but it's always worth a try using sinking lines.
+In higher water levels, above 100 m³ at Gaulfossen, the middle and lower part of the pool fish the best.
+If water is above 160m³, the fishable section of the pool becomes very short and only the tail out fishes well, but it’s always worth a try using sinking lines.
 The bottom end usually holds very big fish!
-In July 2011, Andre Scholz caught a fish weighing 17,4kg in this spot!
-In higher levels one can start on the upper border, on the left bank, but fish this upper part fast and concentrate on the middle and lower sections- the chances here are much higher to make contact with fish.
-The lines one should use in higher levels should be slower to faster sinking lines, depending on water temperature and time of the season (June –fish deep, July and August higher up).
+In 2011, a fish weighing 17,4kg was landed in this spot!
+In higher levels, one can start on the upper border, on the left bank, but fish this upper part fast and concentrate on the middle and lower sections- the chances here are much higher to hook fish.
+In higher levels fish with medium and heavy sinking lines, depending on water temperature and time of the season (June –fish deep, July and August higher up).

-In medium water the pool has a perfect speed and the fishes very nicely all the way through.
-The lower part maybe getting slower now, but fish it through, as fish will take the fly at any place.
-The pool has no certain taking spots, so we recommend fishing fast while remembering where one get contact, often one will hook fish at the same spot again.
-Start fishing on the upper border with floating, intermediate or float and sink tip lines.
+In medium water, the pool reaches a perfect speed and fishes well all the way through.
+While the lower section of the pool may begin to fish.
+While there are no specific taking spots, we recommend fishing rapidly through, and focusing anywhere one feels a take, contact or hooks a fish, as often one will hook fish at the same spot again.
+Start fishing on the upper border with floating, intermediate or floating and sink tip lines.
 Flies with a bit of weight have proven to be very effective here.
-During night times Sunray and any larger black patterns are always a good choice.
-On sunny days typical daytime patterns like Green Highlander and Silver & Grey usually work well, sizes depend on temperature, water clarity, etc. In August “shrimpy” patterns often entice salmon to take.
-It's important one fish the pool rather quickly with different methods several times during a session.
-It’s a pretty long pool, and if water is clear, walk a few meters in between each cast – do not worry the salmon will see the fly.
-One has to surprise the salmon by getting ones fly into their field of sight!
-As soon as the water gets lower, one can even try to fish the right bank (if one hasn’t had success on the left bank).
-The lower part is interesting- often, seatrout take flies as well in darker times of the day, but try to be silent when walking on the rocks and take notice of the sun (and ones shadow).
-Be careful walking by, it’s a steep bank (right bank) and a if a wrong step is had, you may end up taking a plunge into the water.
+During night times Sunrays and any larger black patterns are always a good choice.
+On sunny days, typical daytime patterns like Green Highlander and Silver Grey usually work well- sizes depend on temperature, water clarity, etc. In August “shrimpy” patterns or Francis/Snældas often entice salmon to take.
+It’s important to fish the pool rather quickly with different methods several times during a session.
+It is a long pool, and if the water is clear, walk a few meters in between each cast.
+As soon as the water gets lower, one can even try to fish the right bank.

-Start now as far up as possible, just on the border of the beat above (but be nice to fishers from the neighboring beat and do not step in when someone is just about to finish the pool at the lower border.
-Please let them fish and step in afterwards).
-At this water level the hot spot is surely the upper part of the pool and most fish are hooked high up.
-Take note that it is still worth fishing the pool down to the tail, and in the last third the water gets slow, but here sometimes fish will take the fly!
-Strip in the line when the swing gets too slow, this can be a good method!
-In low water one will preferably fish floating lines with intermediate tips or polyleaders, but we recommend to fish close to the surface - salmon wanting to take flies are coming up to the fly now.
-Tilseth is one of the best low water spots on the Gaula and always holds fish – even after a few hours of nothing happening things can change in a minute and suddenly the pool will be active and one can catch fish.
+In low water, start fishing as far up as possible, directly at the top border (please be respectful of fishermen from the neighboring beat upstream and do not step in when someone is just about to finish the pool at their lower border.
+Please let them fish and step in afterward).
+At this water level, the hot spot is the upper part of the pool and most fish are hooked high up.
+Take note that it is still worth fishing the pool down to the tail, and while in the last third the water slows down, but there are some large fish which always hold there.
+Strip in the line when the swing gets too slow, as this can be a good method to get the fishes attention!
+In low water fish floating lines with intermediate tips or poly leaders.
+We recommend fishing close to the surface -as salmon will rise to the fly through the water column.
+Tilseth is one of the best low water spots on the Gaula and always holds fish – even after a few hours of nothing happening things can change in a minute and suddenly the pool will be active, and one has a chance to hook a fish.
 Keep in mind to fish the pool quickly.
-As the lower the water gets, the faster one should fish and give more resting time in between your rounds.
+The lower the water level, the faster one can fish through but should rest the pool between each go.